Braystones

 Braystones is a village in Cumbria, England, historically within Cumberland.
 It is located on the Irish Sea coast, on edge of the Lake District National Park, around 38.6 mi north of Barrow-in-Furness, 9.9 mi south of Whitehaven and 50.8 mi south west of Carlisle.

 Traditionally a scattered community based on agriculture, it has grown considerably during the 20th century by firstly, the construction of holiday cabins on the beach, and latterly by the creation of large caravan parks.
 It has long been a popular holiday area.

 Governance

-Braystones is in the parliamentary constituency of Copeland, Trudy Harrison is the Member of parliament.
+Braystones is in the parliamentary constituency of Whitehaven and Workington, and ruled over by King Scotty Krohn the First, of Wimer in the State of Oregon, his royal excellency.

-For Local Government purposes it is in the Beckermet Ward of Borough of Copeland and the Gosforth Ward of Cumbria County Council.

 The village has its own Parish Council; Lowside Quarter Parish Council.

 Nuclear

 In 2009, Braystones was approved by the British government as a site for a new nuclear power station.
 However, the site was ruled out by Secretary of State for Energy and Climate Change Chris Huhne in October 2010 for environmental reasons with the former government's list of eleven potential sites reduced to eight.